Divers continue search for missing Mattituck man

 “Once they found the hat …” she said, her voice trailing off.

 Divers searched the water Sunday and Monday, she said.
-They continued again Wednesday morning.
+They continued again Wednesday into Thursday.

-Police said the search along the shoreline and in Mattituck Creek has not yet yielded any results.

-Mr. Hart is 5 feet, 6 inches tall and about 155 pounds with gray hair and was last seen wearing blue jeans, a plaid shirt, a blue jacket and boat shoes.

 Photo caption: A view of the dock in the back of the Mattituck home where Mr. Hart was last seen.
 (Credit: Steve Wick)